pearfalse/botw-guides/general/IST Terminology.md

 <dd><strong>Direct Inventory Corruption</strong>.
 Inventory Corruption by transferring items with IST to <em>desync</em> the inventories.
 Most setups can only copy durability to an item that sorts after the source item.</dd>

 <dt>Desync</dt>
-<dd>The visible inventory and GameData don't agree on contents, and you deliberately keep it that way during the next save.</dd>
+<dd>The visible inventory and GameData don't agree on contents.
+Allows for <em>inventory corruption</em> if you prevent syncs until the game saves.</dd>

 <dt>NGC</dt>
 <dd><strong>New Game Corruption</strong>.
 A strategy of starting a new game, which is never manually saved, to get a much smaller inventory that's easier to use when doing DIC.</dd>